tessel/t1-contribution-guide/firmware-details.md

 The Analog Pins (A1-A5 on the GPIO bank) can read analog values and convert them to a digital value.
 The implementation can be found in [`src/hw/hw_analog.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_analog.c).

 ## Communication Buses

 There are three hardware communication buses exposed on Tessel: [SPI](http://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus), [I2C](http://en.wikipedia.org/wiki/I%C2%B2C), and [UART](http://en.wikipedia.org/wiki/Uart).
 Each have their own pros and cons as far as speed, number of wires, complexity, etc. which is why different integrated circuits use different protocols.
 These bus protocols can be seen as the analogue of HTTP in the embedded domain (with a different physical layer).

 The drivers for these buses can be found in the [`/src/hw/`](https://github.com/tessel/firmware/tree/master/src/hw) folder in the firmware repo.

 ### SPI

 There are two SPI drivers used for SPI: [`hw_spi.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_spi.c) and [`hw_spi_async.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_spi_async.c).
-We use the synchronous SPI driver for communication with the CC3k WiFi chip and the asynchronous SPI driver for our exposed hardware API.
+We use the synchronous SPI driver for communication with the CC3k Wi-Fi chip and the asynchronous SPI driver for our exposed hardware API.

 The synchronous SPI driver uses the interface defined by the [NXP provided SPI drivers](https://github.com/tessel/firmware/tree/master/lpc18xx) to start a polling transfer of bytes.